10 Things to do in Celle | Germany’s City of Half-Timbered Houses

 Classic Celle Bites

-• Venison Stew: If you’re visiting in autumn, this is peak game season.
-The stew is slow-cooked, rich, and pairs beautifully with local red wine or a malty Dunkelbier.
+• Venison stew: If you’re visiting in autumn, this is peak game season and the slow-cooked stew at Ratskeller is the version to try.
+It pairs well with a local Dunkelbier or a glass of red wine.

 Local Drinks